Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/09_OTA.rst

 .. figure:: ../_static/09_OTA/image2.png
    :align: center

-   Figure OTA Process Flow for NAND Flash
+   OTA Process Flow for NAND Flash

 During the step of "Write received data to empty block", the magic number of this new record in partition table is invalid.
 The magic